RobinsoGarcia/ActiveLearning/README.md

           obj.fit()
           result[j*sample_size]=obj.accuracy_bin

-The codes were used with a structure of folders that pre-existed in my computer.
-Thus the main script will ask for folders that won't exist on a third party computer.
-I haven't organized an implementation that creates all folder automatically, but I'm attaching the files to illustrate the ideas.

 The main archive is active.py which is a class that does all active learning work.
 This is a work in progress but for the purpose of the final project, it has all implementations ready to go.
 Since providing these files werent required I haven't added explanations.
 However, looking at the paper's diagram, the main file, and the active class should give a good idea of whats happening in the background.